apsislabs/phi_attrs/README.md

 ## Initialize

 Create an initializer to configure the PHI log file location.
-Log rotation can be configured with shift_age and shift_size.
+Log rotation can be configured with log_shift_age and log_shift_size.

 Example: